 Records state a hot fire has not been recorded for 650 years, which means the region is almost untouched.

-While the river stretches 175km, the cruise takes you approximately 14km up river.
+While the river stretches 175km, the cruise takes you approximately 14km up the river.

 The waters change becoming increasingly tannin stained by rotting rainforest timbers as does the forest landscape along the banks.

 9- Hunt for ghosts at Balfour Ghost Town